-If you are successful, we expect you will be able to commence your project around March 2020.
+If you are successful we expect you will be able to commence your project around 30 June 2021.
+You cannot commence your project before you receive a notification that your application is eligible and complete.

 Table 1: Expected timing for this grant opportunity